 Sukkot (pronounced sue-COAT) is also called the Feast of Tabernacles, or Feast of Booths.
 Sukkot is one of the three pilgrimage feasts, or feasts for which we are commanded to “go up” to Jerusalem.
 Today there is no Temple to go to in Jerusalem, but we still celebrate this feast because it is a rehearsal of events that have already occurred and some yet to come.
-The first day of Sukkot and the last (8th) day are High Sabbaths (special Sabbaths other than the weekly Sabbath, Saturday) of no work.
+The first day of Sukkot is a High Sabbath and the day immediately following the seven-day feast (Shemini Atzeret) is also a High Sabbath (special Sabbaths other than the weekly Sabbath, Saturday) of no work.

 Get your copy of the Astronomically and Agriculturally Corrected Biblical Hebrew Calendar — and be sure to sign up for our email newsletters to be notified when the new moon is sighted each month.

 During the feast of Sukkot we remember when the Almighty led the Israelites out of Egypt, and they lived in shelters in the wilderness for 40 years.
 During this time, the Almighty also dwelt in a sukkah (sue-KAH), the singular form of the Hebrew word sukkot, among the people (i.e. in the “tabernacle”).